stupoid/loopback_starter/README.md

-# docker-loopback-react
+# Loopback-MySQL starter App
-Starter for react-loopback app running on docker
+Starter for a loopback-mysql app running on docker

 In the ```api``` directory, create a new ```.env``` file with the following: